floorford/football-team-app/README.md

 8 - Run yarn/npm install

-9 - To run the app locally with the vagrant api you will need to open the directory in your text editor, and uncomment the second baseURL line found in ./src/data/axios.js making sure the url matches your vagrant address
+9 - To run the app locally with the vagrant api you will need to open the directory in your text editor, and uncomment the second baseURL line found in ./src/data/axios.js making sure the url matches your vagrant address.
+The firt url is currently no longer hosted

 10 - Run yarn/npm start